Unhappy trampers: Is there a better way to allocate Great Walks?

 While New Zealanders have a right to access the trails, they are also responsible for their impact, wear and tear.
 The Great Walks were created in response to this challenge.
 It’s a nuanced notion that is hard to balance with the sometimes self-righteous belief in the “right to roam”.

-Back in 1965 an Otago Tramping Club won wide public support for a “Freedom Walk” Hikoi, protesting their right to walk the Milford Track.
-They were celebrated for their stand against the NZ Tourism Hotel Corporation, the national-body which held a monopoly on guided walks.
+Back in 1965, an Otago Tramping Club won wide public support for a “Freedom Walk” hikoi, protesting their right to walk the Milford Track.
+They were celebrated for their stand against the NZ Tourist Hotel Corporation, the national body which held a monopoly on guided walks.

 There is little appetite to increase capacity on the trails.
 While facilities are occasionally improved the number of bunks on the network has remained constant over the decades.
 It’s probably for the best, there will be no condominiums built on the Kepler any time soon.
 But it does mean each year it gets harder and harder to get a spot.